flashdev53/terraform-azure-wserver/README.md

 #  Azure Web Server Infrastructure with Terraform

-This project provisions a basic web server infrastructure on Microsoft Azure using Terraform.
+This provisions a basic web server infrastructure on Microsoft Azure using Terraform.
 It sets up a Linux virtual machine (Ubuntu) with NGINX installed and accessible over HTTP and SSH.

 ---